MHS-20/Cloud-Projects/microservices/money-exchange-microservice/README.md

 - **API**: this microservice is the only one accessible directly from the outside and must be developed using OpenApi and Express.
 The purpose of the API is to receive external calls and route them to the various microservices.

 ### Frontend
 Simple interactive web page that allows interaction with all components of the API (signup, login, purchase, sale and order viewing).
-This must be done in TypeScript with React.
+This is done with React.

 ### Infrastructure
-The entire application must be able to be tested locally with Docker and docker-compose.
+The entire application will be tested locally with Docker and docker-compose.